Selling a House with Tenants in California - Easy Process for Landlords

 Tenants rights when the landlord sells property in California

-If you intend to sell investment property that tenants occupy, it’s important to recognize they have robust rights you’ll need to observe.
+If you intend to sell investment property that tenants occupy, it’s important to recognize they have robust rights you need to be aware of.

 These include:

-• The provisions spelled out in the lease are legally binding, and upholding the contractual obligations outlined in your lease should be your primary concern.
+• The provisions spelled out in the rental agreement are legally binding, and upholding the contractual obligations outlined in your lease should be your primary concern.

-• Even renters who do a month-by-month basis have important legal rights, and in California, they’re owed at least 60-day notice of leave.
+• Even renters who do a month-by-month basis have important legalities, and in California, they’re owed at least 60 day notice of leave.
 Further, landlords are prohibited from taking actions designed to encourage tenants to leave, such as cutting off the utilities, changing the locks or engaging in any other form of shenanigans.

-• Renters have the right to reasonable notice in relation to showing the property they live in.
-This is addressed as a right of possession, and it holds that property owners cannot enter rentals without the tenant’s permission.
+• Renters have the right to reasonable notice before showing the property they live in.
+This is addressed as a right of possession, protecting the occupants quiet enjoyment of their rental, and it holds that property owners cannot enter rentals without the tenant’s permission.

-• Tenants have the right to be informed in writing after a property showing.
+• Tenants have the right to be informed in writing before and after a property showing.

 • When a property is foreclosed in California, all tenants are entitled to written notice to vacate that is at least 60 days in advance of their removal.